 Let's say we only want the human-readable data from this JSON, which is labeled "text" for both distance and duration.
 We've created a function below dubbed

-json_extract() is flexible and agnostic, therefore can be imported as a module into any project you might need.
+json_extract() to help resolve this issue.
+The function is intended to be flexible and agnostic, therefore can be imported as a module into any project you might need.

 We need to pass this function two values: